Anthony Musgrave: South Australia

 Musgrave's next posting was to South Australia.
 This proved to be a substantially less taxing appointment.
 During his tenure, Musgrave supported the assembly in its plans to borrow a large sum for the purpose of extensive railway construction, the imposition of additional taxation, and the introduction of a considerable number of immigrants into what was still a largely unsettled hinterland.

 Jamaica

-After three and a half years in the antipodes, Musgrave returned to the Caribbean as governor of Jamaica.
+After three and a half years in the Antipodes, Musgrave returned to the Caribbean as governor of Jamaica.
 He would govern the colony for the next six years, focusing much of his attention on improving its cultural life.
-Under his administration, the government purchased Jamaica Railway Company and extended the line.
+Under his administration, the government purchased the Jamaica Railway Company and extended the line.
 Musgrave also initiated the Jamaica Scholarship, and was instrumental in establishing the Institute of Jamaica, dedicated to fostering and encouraging the development of arts, science, and literature.
 The Musgrave Medal, awarded by the institute for excellence in these fields, was named in his honour in 1897.